 Bills are sent out bimonthly (every two months).
 Bills are sent out on the 15th of each month.
 Billing months are: January, March, May, July, September, and November.
+The District bills customers on arrears, so the current bill is for service for the previous two months (or partially if new customer of the District).

 Bills are due and payable 20 days after the billing date.
 Any existing balance after the due date is subject to a late charge.